A polymyxin antibiotic is produced by certain Paenibacillus polymer var colistin bacteria strains.

 It has a rapid, concentration-dependent bactericidal activity.

-CMS was largely replaced by aminoglycosides in the 1970s due to concerns about nephrotoxicity and neurotoxicity.
+CMS was replaced mainly by aminoglycosides in the 1970s due to concerns about nephrotoxicity and neurotoxicity.

 - P. aeruginosa.